If you have questions and can’t find the answers below, please contact us for assistance!

 You can book as far in advance as you would like provided that you know the date and time you wish to go!

 At times, you may need to make a reservation two or three days in advance of departure to ensure a spot.
 However, there are some popular weekends during the summer which can be completely booked up to two weeks in advance.

 The moral of the story: advanced booking is recommended, so please check availability online prior to making a day trip!

 Yes you can!
 Scroll back up to the top of the page and click the “Book Online” button!

-When booking online, you will be asked to select your group size, pay a deposit to confirm your zipline tour time/date and then you will get a confirmation that you can bring with you to the site.
-This is hands down the most convenient way to “Book Your Adventure”.
+You will be asked to select your group size, pay a deposit to confirm your zipline tour time/date and then you will get a confirmation that you can bring with you to the site.

 If the you are not comfortable with the online method of reserving a tour, feel free to give us a call or stop in at the basecamp of your choice and we’ll reserve a tour for you and/or your group!